 The Herding Group is considered one of the oldest categorizations of dog groups.
 Herding dogs are intelligent, serious, and possessive of their belongings.
 All these characteristics are also what make popular watchdogs.
 Moreover, herding dogs are athletic dogs that need an active lifestyle.

 Examples of dogs in the herding group include Border Collies, Australian Shepherds, Shetland Sheepdogs, Cardigan Welsh Cordigs, German Shepherd, Canaan dogs, Briards, Belgian Tervurens, Bouvier Des Flenders, and Belgian Malinois.

-- The other breeds follow its prey using both senses – sight and smell.
+- The other breeds follow their prey using both senses – sight and smell.

 Examples of hound dogs include Afghan Hounds that are native to Afghanistan, Basset Hound, Bloodhound, Irish Wolfhound, Basenji, Rhodesian Ridgeback, Beagle, Dachshund, Scottish Deerhound, Whippet, Saluki, Italian Greyhounds, Otterhounds, and more.

 Sporting dogs tend to be naturally active, alert, and intelligent.
 They were originally bred to assist hunters in locating or retrieving games from water or land.